 What Is a WordPress Website?

 WordPress is an open-source website content management system (CMS) that can be free or paid.
-It is one of the most popular website platforms because it is easy to use and can be customized to support both very simple websites as well as content-rich, sophisticated sites.
+It is one of the most popular website platforms because it is easy to use and can be customized to support both very simple business websites as well as content-rich, sophisticated sites.
 WordPress websites use custom-made themes as well as third-party plug-ins that add a variety of functionality to your site, including appointment booking, ecommerce, advanced slider and image manipulation, live chat, and more.

 While WordPress is based on PHP, HTML, and CSS, users are not required to know coding to use the CMS.
 Installing and updating themes is done easily, while pages, blog posts, images, and other elements can be added using drag-and-drop or menu interfaces.